The determination of the spin and parity of a vector-vector system: Abstract

 \section{Abstract}

-We present a construction of the reaction amplitude for the inclusive production of a resonance decaying to a pair of identical vector particles such as $J/\psi J/\psi$, $\rho\rho$, $\phi\phi$, or $ZZ$.
+We present a construction of the reaction amplitude for the inclusive production of a resonance decaying to a pair of identical vector particles such as $J/\psi J/\psi$, $\rho\rho$, $\phi\phi$.
 The method provides the possibility of determining the spin and parity of a resonance in a model-independent way.
-A test of the methodology is demonstrated using the Standard Model decay of the Higgs boson to four leptons.
+The methodology is demonstrated using the Standard Model decay of the Higgs boson to four leptons and through angular correlations in the production and decays of $J/\psi$ pairs.

 \nopagebreak